A snippet of Anne-Marie & Simon’s beautiful Yorkshire Wedding Barn wedding in Gilling West.

 After the exchanging of vows, everyone made their way back up to the patio area for some Prosecco & canapés, and enjoyed listening to the string quartet some more.
 Anne-Marie, Simon & I took this time to duck out and take some bride & groom photos.
 We were driven about the vast grounds by what seemed to be a 9 year old child on a golf buggy, which was obviously quite amusing for all involved.

 The wedding breakfast room looked so pretty.
-The back wall was draped in fairy lights, there were vases of purple flowers dotted around the room and big blossom tree centrepieces with hanging candles.
+The back wall was draped in tonnes of fairy lights.
+There were also vases of purple flowers dotted around the room and big blossom tree centrepieces with hanging candles.
 It was all very romantic looking and warm, a perfect setting for the warm & heartfelt speeches that were about to unfold.
 The tables were named after all the places that the newlyweds have travelled to together, which was a nice touch.

 Anne-Marie told me that she’d be practicing for something special to surprise her new hubby with – a singing performance!
-She’d been taking singing lessons so she could surprise Simon with a rendition of You’ve Got the Love, which she belted out fantastically to her hubby and audience.
-This started the ball rolling for the evening, as Anne-Marie & Simon then took to the floor for their first dance as hubby & wife, before family and friends soon joined in with them.
+She’d been taking singing lessons so she could surprise Simon with a rendition of You’ve Got the Love.
+Brilliantly, she belted this out to her hubby and audience.
+This started the ball rolling for the evening, as Anne-Marie & Simon then took to the floor.
+They had their first dance as hubby & wife, before family and friends shortly joined in.

 The evening was topped off with a beautiful fireworks display, situated on the other side of the lake.
 Wedding fireworks are always fun, especially when they accompanied by sparklers for guests to play with.
 Such a fun and sparkly end to a fabulous day. 🎆